 This one-year laboratory science course is intended to build a deeper understanding of the fundamental concepts of biological science.
 Emphasis is placed on developing critical-thinking skills through greater analysis, more complete explanations, using multiple sources when engaging in argument from evidence, and planning and carrying out advanced laboratory investigations.
 This course meets the Nevada Academic Content Standards for Science.
 The course is organized into five main topics: 1) Interdependent Relationships in Ecosystems; 2) Matter and Energy in Organisms and Ecosystems; 3) Structure and Function; 4) Inheritance and Variation of Traits; 5) Natural Selection and Evolution.
 The performance expectations for high school life science blend Disciplinary Core Ideas with both Science and Engineering Practices and Crosscutting Concepts to support students in developing an understanding of life science.
 Students will use advanced mathematical computations, critically read and analyze biological text, and learn from complex biological investigations.
+To be successful in this rigorous and challenging course, students should be able to work independently on activities and projects as well as read advanced text.
 A common district final exam will be administered at the end of both semesters.
 In addition, students will take a constructed response assessment designed specifically for honors biology near the end of both semesters.